Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry: An opposite antipodal Green's function on the hypersphere

-Much thanks to Ernie Kalnins, Willard Miller~Jr., George Pogosyan, and Charles Clark, and for valuable discussions.
-I would like to express my gratitude to the anonymous referees and an editor at SIGMA whose helpful comments improved this paper.
-This work was conducted while H.S.~Cohl was a National Research Council Research Postdoctoral Associate in the Information Technology Laboratory at the National Institute of Standards and Technology, Gaithersburg, Maryland, USA.
+Much thanks to Ernie Kalnins, Willard Miller~Jr., George Pogosyan, and Charles Clark for valuable discussions.
+Much thanks as well to Richard Chapling for his comments in~\cite{Chapling16}, in re\-fe\-rence to an original version of the present paper and its implications.
+I would like to express my sincere gratitude to the anonymous referees and an editor at SIGMA whose helpful comments improved this paper.
+This work was partly conducted while H.S.~Cohl was a National Research Council Research Postdoctoral Associate in the Information Technology Laboratory at the National Institute of Standards and Technology, Gaithersburg, Maryland, USA.

 \pdfbookmark[1]{References}{ref} \LastPageEnding